jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-3.md

 The extravagance of a man of fashion is less hated than the extravagance of a man of meaner condition.
 A single intemperance and impropriety by a man of meaner condition is more resented than the constant intemperance from a man of fashion.

-32 In the middle and lower ranks, the road to virtue and the road to reasonable fortune are often happily nearly the same.
+{{< s v="32" >}} In the middle and lower ranks, the road to virtue and the road to reasonable fortune are often happily nearly the same.
 In all the middle and lower professions, success is usually attained by real and solid professional abilities joined to prudent, just, firm, and temperate conduct.

 Abilities will even sometimes prevail where the conduct is incorrect.
 Habitual imprudence, injustice, weakness, or wastefulness, will always cloud and sometimes depress the most splendid professional abilities.